Hurray for Washington!

 But the trend certainly seems to be finding its culmination in the currently reigning stars of the White House—and it’s certainly not one that’s healthy for the ticket-paying audience.

-Tags: Afghanistan, Bailouts, Bill of Rights, Budget and Tax Policy, Children, Civil Liberties, Constitution, Culture, Economics, Elections, Environment, Global Warming, Gun Control, Healthcare, Media, Military, Peace, Personal Liberty, Politics, Presidential Power, Progressivism, Propaganda, Second Amendment, War
+Tags: Academy Awards, Afghanistan, Bailouts, Barack Obama, Bill of Rights, bread and circuses, Budget and Tax Policy, Children, Civil Liberties, Constitution, Culture, drone killings, Economics, Elections, Environment, Global Warming, Gun Control, Healthcare, Hollywood left, Imperial Presidency, Media, Michelle Obama, Military, minimum wage, Nobel Peace Prize, Obamacare, Oscars, Peace, Personal Liberty, Politics, Presidential Power, progressivism, Progressivism, Propaganda, Second Amendment, smoke and mirrors, statism, War